IanRFerguson/Python-Workshop/README.md

 ## 01_Exercises
 * Still a work in progress!
 * This repo will eventually have interactive exercises to show off what you've learned!

+## SSNL Python Workshop
+* Notebook created for presentation to Stanford Social Neuroscience Lab in August 2020